 While there is no standard for a certificate of insurance, the Association for Cooperative Operations Research and Development (ACORD), a nonprofit organization that focuses on property and casualty insurance, has created a form that most insurers, agents, and brokers use.
 The basic information on a COI includes:

-While not all buildings require a COI when you move in or out, many newer and luxury buildings will ask for one.
+Not all buildings require a COI when you move in or out, many newer and luxury buildings will ask for one.
 Check your building’s move-in/move-out documentation to see if they request this form.
 If you’re not sure, you should call the management company directly to see if they need one.
 Even if the building does not require a COI, there’s really no harm in asking for one.
 Not only does it protect you, it’s also a good way to gauge the trustworthiness of the moving company you hire.
 If they cannot provide a form or give you a hard time, you should walk away.
-If they do provide a COI, you should look it over and make sure that the name on the COI matches the name of the moving company you are using as that can be a sign they are sending a fake proof of insurance.
+If they do provide a COI, you should look it over and make sure that the name on the COI matches the name of the moving company you are using as that can be a sign they are sending a fake proof of insurance and that their insurance policies are not expired.

-It’s always better for us, the building, and you if there aren’t any mishaps during the move.
+A COI might seem like a formality to you, but it acts as a safety net for you and the building in case anything gets damaged during the moving process.
+Of course, reputable movers take every precaution possible to ensure they don’t damage anything, but mistakes happen.
 That’s why we provide extensive training for all of our new movers and we constantly improve our skills and technical know-how so we don’t damage anything.
 Of course, accidents can happen, which is why we are very serious about providing the best insurance coverage so that you and the building management can have peace of mind.

 How Do You Request a Moving COI from NYC Great Movers?